The Nervous System

 We must begin our discussion of depression with a word of CAUTION: Severely depressed individuals are at a serious risk for suicide, particularly when their depression medication is suddenly withdrawn.
 Individuals on drugs for depression should generally be withdrawn very slowly, and then only under the supervision of their physician.
 Although mild to moderate depression is often amenable to natural methods, severely depressed individuals should be monitored by a health professional at all times.

 Depressed people get tired easily, suffer from loss of appetite, and have trouble concentrating and sleeping.
-Doctors believe that stimulating the brain's neural activity might help depression and this is what the three main types of anti-depressant drugs attempt to do.
+Doctors believe that stimulating the brain's neural activity might help depression and this is what the three main types of antidepressant drugs attempt to do.

 Monoamine oxidase inhibitors (MAO Inhibitors or MAOIs) block the breakdown of the neurotransmitter noradrenaline, increasing its level in the brain.
 It has been observed that decreased levels of noradrenaline in the brainstem, the region involved in control of moods, usually occurs in depression.
 Although the MAOIs generally work, they have some potentially serious side-effects for many individuals and can even be fatal.